 The primary objective of the Council and group is to provide goods or services for the community or social benefit rather than making a financial return.
 Accordingly, the Council has designated itself and the group as public benefit entities for financial reporting purposes.

 The prospective financial statements of the Council are for the period 1 July 2023 to 30 June 2024.
-The financial statements were authorised for issue by Council on [date the final plan is adopted].
+The financial statements were authorised for issue by Council on 28 June 2023.

 Basis of preparation

 Statement of compliance